RyanSR71/waveform_uncertainty/docs/source/WFU_Equations.rst

        \end{cases}
     \end{equation}

 Where :math:`T_{n}` are Chebyshev polynomials of the first kind.
-We see that instead of trying to carry around waveform models, which do not have simple functional forms, we can carry around a handful of coefficients, disconinuity correction frequencies, and the values the waveform differences level off at.
+We see that instead of trying to carry around waveform models, which do not have simple functional forms, we can carry around a handful of coefficients, discontinuity correction frequencies, and the values the waveform differences level off at.
 With these parameters, we can reconstruct the original waveform differences within 2% in :math:`\Delta{A}` and :math:`2^{\circ}` in :math:`\Delta\Phi`.

 .. note::